The Chaco Meridian

 Archaeologist Stephen Lekson in 1999, presumedly unaware of my unpublished geodesy studies (I made several private communications to other archaeologists), published a book entitled "The Chaco Meridian", focusing popular attention on the longitude coincidence of the centers of political power, Aztec, Salmon, Chaco, and Casas Grandes.
 (Read a critical discussion of Stephen Lekson's book.)
 One of the criticisms directed at Lekson's political concept is the inaccuracy of the longitudinal alignments.
 Precision of coincidence on a north-south line is only one consideration in relation to possible ancient geodesy.
 Meridians are a fundamental geodetic and astronomic tool, but use of geodesy and of a meridian does not require aligning pueblos with precision on a simple North-South line.
 The question to address is whether or not the sites evidence geodesy.
 In an intentional site arrangement beyond the range of intervisibilty, complexity might be expected rather than a simple meridian.

 The "width" of the Chaco Meridian, the overall difference in longitude between Casas Grandes and Aztec, is about 0.05 degrees (see figure following).
-The longitude equals less than a three-mile baseline at Casas Grandes.
+This longitudinal width equals less than a three-mile baseline at Casas Grandes.
 The Pueblo del Arroyo (puar) and Chetro Ketl (chet) great kivas are situated nearly due East-West, spaced 0.0100 arc degrees, about 1.1 km.
 Note, also illustrated below, the number of Chaco Canyon Great Houses between the Mt.
 Wilson (mtwi) and Casas Grandes (cags) longitudes.

 Including relationships to major peaks in site arrangement considerations adds to the complexity of assessing the meridional site concentration.
 Site arrangements on an even larger scale, extending beyond the Chaco Culture region, is another complicating factor.
 A first step in defining the relationships of the constructions is accurate knowledge of their placements.
 Recent high resolution image updates in Google Earth™ adds to previous resources.
 However, GPS readings of major kivas, walls, corners, etc., are required to accurately reconsider preliminary results based on map-derived coordinates.
 In the Spring of 2007, I completed a GPS survey of the major architectural features mentioned herein, and will add new information after further study using the new data.
 Some GPS-determined coordinates and data follow.

 2008.04.16 - I have published the 2007 GPS survey data.
 All waypoints and current derived coordinates are in a Southwest Waypoints spreadsheet (sw_waypoints.xls).
 A first version of the placemarks file is now uploaded (southwest_archaeology.kml).
-The placemarks illustrate a difference between current Google Earth coordinates in this area and the WGS84 coordinate system.
-Compare in the image below, the Pueblo Bonito corner south east (pbcse) in relation to its GPS datum.
-Accuracy on the digital globe varies by region, and coordinates can change as updates improve imagery placement (in GE menu, use View > Historical Imagery).
+The placemarks illustrate a difference between current Google Earth (GE) coordinates in this area and the WGS84 coordinate system.
+Compare in the image below, the Pueblo Bonito corner south east in relation to its GPS datum (pbcse).
+Accuracy on the digital globe varies by region, and coordinates change as updates improve imagery placement.
+In the GE menu, use View > Historical Imagery to compare older image placements with updated, hi-res imagery.

 2009.07.01 - The Chaco Meridian and other Southwest GPS readings are providing useful findings and prompting more questions.
 Data reveals relationships and GPS data provides certainty of the accuracy of the relationships.
-From Pueblo del Arroyo's tri-walled kiva to the large plaza kiva at Peñasco Blanco (pebgk - patwk) arc distance is 0.036001 degrees (cir/10,000).
-Each GPS reading has an error factor of about +/- 3 m, and each coordinate is an average of readings.
+From Pueblo del Arroyo's tri-walled kiva to the large plaza kiva at Peñasco Blanco (pebgk - patwk), arc distance equals 0.036001 degrees (cir/10,000).
+Each GPS reading has an error factor of about +/- 3 m, and each of these two coordinates is an average of several readings.
 The arc is accurate +/- about 4m from kiva centerpoint to kiva centerpoint, a small portion of either great kiva's width.
 There is no doubt the arc distance between these two major circular constructs is 0.000100002 circumference, +/- 0.00000010.
-Likewise, from Mount Wilson to Pueblo Bonito and to Chetro Ketl the arcs are undoubtedly 1/200th of circumference.
+Likewise, from Wilson Peak to Pueblo Bonito and to Chetro Ketl the arcs are undoubtedly 1/200th of circumference.
 The real question, of course, is "Are these relationships intentional?"
-If so, another is, "Are these the intended arc distances?" (lunar orbit per day less per rotation is 0.03598 degrees, a 3m difference).
+If so, another is, "Are these the intended arc distances?" (lunar orbit per day less lunar orbit per rotation is 0.03598 degrees, a 3m difference in relation to circumference/1,000).

 Archaeology is not an easy science to pursue.
 Unlike anthropology, our informants are all dead.
 Not only are we left with only material evidence, but also a mere sample of the evidence and often without knowing what portion of the original evidence the sample represents.
 Necessarily, inferential statistics is important in archaeology.
-Contrastingly with descriptive statistics margin of error is not inherent, for example when every person in a population is polled.
+Contrastingly with descriptive statistics, margin of error is not inherent when every person in a population is polled.
 The saying "In archaeology, there are as many interpretations as there are archaeologists" has a bit of truth because archaeologists are often in a difficult position, either inferring their best conclusion or saying nothing about interpretation.
 In addition to this dilemma, questions like intentionality cannot be easily inferred from obvious statistical probabilities.
-For example, "Is cir/10,000 intended, or is the lunar motion difference (cir/10,006.7) intended?"
+For example, "Is 1/10,000th of circumference intended, or is the lunar motion difference (cir/10,006.7) intended?"

 Sometimes we just know things, and statistics is not required.
 Reading this sentence is a good example.
 You just know what it says.
 What if someone else who knew not about phonetic alphabets and writing asked you to prove statistically that it says what you say it says?
 Phonetic alphabets and writing are not the only means of communication, so now imagine trying to apply a statistical solution to "reading" a pictographic communication without strict iconographic conventions, or reading a new codex with unknown conventions.
 Reading intentionality of meaning can be difficult even with written words.
 As with sentences and pictographs, context in archaeology can sometimes be more useful than statistics.
 A task the archaeologist faces, after learning to "read" the record and "knowing" what it says, is to somehow demonstrate to others an interpretation, sometimes in the face of entrenched paradigms propped by mantras such as "Can you prove it statistically?"

 So how do we arrive at certainty about intent AND demonstrate same as factual?
 Astronomy and geodesy provide context for monuments.
 Monks Mound at Cahokia is a great example relevant to statistics and sample size.
 Monks Mound is situated at 38.660 degrees latitude.
-The latitude tangent equaled 0.80 precisely at the centerpoint of the mound during the last construction phase.
+The latitude tangent equaling 0.80 transects the mound, the center of Woodhenge, and the apparent baseline of the mound complex. (the arctangent of 4/5 equals 38.65981°.)
 Monks Mound is a singularity, the largest earthen mound, 100 feet high covering over 14 acres with an estimated 22 million cubic feet of earth.
 However, statistics can be applied to a sample size of one, especially in the geodetic context.
-Given the distance from the pole to the equator what are the odds of the precise placement?
-Or, more narrowly, given the geographic extent of Mississippian mounds, what are the odds?
+Given the distance from the pole to the equator what are the odds of such a precise placement?
+Or, more narrowly, given the geographic extent of Mississippian Cultue mounds, what are the odds?

 2009.12.02 - During the summer of 2009, I was able to complete more Aztec GPS readings.

-From Tikal IV, the tallest pyramid on the Maya Meridian, the ratio of the arcs to the Aztec great kivas presents the ratio of years per solar orbit (yo = 0.999962), accurate to within 3 m.
-The longitude difference between these monuments (mean = cir / 19.5989) correlates with the difference (cir / 19.59956) between the eclipse nodal intervals (eclipse years) and solar orbit (using astronomy data for the Chaco epoch).
-There are 19.59956 eclipse nodal intervals during one turn of the axis of lunar orbit and 19.6136 eclipse nodal periods per lunar standstill period.
+From Tikal Pyramid IV, the tallest pyramid on the Maya Meridian, the ratio of the arcs to the two Aztec great kivas presents the ratio of years per solar orbit (yo = 0.999962), accurate to within 3m given the kivas center-on-center spacing (the same accuracy as the error margin for the GPS coordinates I derived).
+The longitude difference between these monuments (mean = cir/19.5989) correlates with the difference between the eclipse nodal interval (eclipse year) and solar orbit.
+There are 19.5988 eclipse nodal intervals during one turn of the axis of lunar orbit (et = 19.5988 using astronomy data for the Chaco epoch, 1050 A.D.) and 19.6130 eclipse nodal periods per lunar standstill period.
 The mean latitude difference is 19.6116 degrees.
-There are 346.62 days per eclipse nodal interval.
+There are 346.620 days per eclipse nodal interval.
 The two great kivas form a triangle with sides 1.0 : 3.4667.

 Download ArchaeoGeodesy, the Excel